Top 10 Collagen Questions Answered

 Q: Which collagen is best for skin, oral supplements or topical skin products?

-A: There’s no evidence that collagen can actually be absorbed through the skin.
+A: There’s no good evidence that collagen can actually be absorbed through the skin.
 Most researchers think the molecules are just too big to penetrate the skin’s layers.
 Research suggests you’ll have better luck building collagen from the inside out.

 Q: Will collagen help with hair loss or thinning?

-A: We don’t have studies to prove that it does, but there are some good reasons to think it might.16 Hair grows out of the dermis layer of your skin, which is 70% collagen.
+A: We don’t have proof that it does, but there are some good reasons to think it might.16 Hair grows out of the dermis layer of your skin, which is 70% collagen.
 Loss of collagen in the aging scalp is thought to be linked with hair thinning.
 So in theory, a healthier dermis layer should promote healthier hair growth.
 Collagen is also a rich source of several amino acids that the body uses to make keratin, the primary protein that makes up your hair.